Local Theatre is Suffering

 As a local amateur theatre company, we receive no external funding, we rely solely on membership fees and ticket sales to finance our productions, and what many of our audience members don’t realise is that we don’t receive every penny from each ticket sold.

-Over the past ten years we have seen production costs rise considerably.
-Every aspect of a production comes at a cost, including costumes, wigs, make up, scenery, props, lighting, sound, orchestra, publicity, advertising, rehearsal space and performance venues, and in all areas the prices have increased.
-People may be surprised to learn that our last production, Shrek the Musical, cost a staggering £47,326 to stage.
 This means that audience support, and ticket sales, is the difference between us breaking even and being able to carry on producing high quality productions or making a significant financial loss which makes the society unsustainable.

 Can you help?